How to Make a Belly Dance Skirt – Even If You Can’t Sew!

-As a non-dressmaker, it took me a while to work out how to make a belly dance skirt - but it turned out to be surprisingly easy!
-Most standard dressmaking skirt patterns just don't work for a belly dance skirt - you can find out why not here, if you're interested.
-In fact, I find this simple version works far better than a "properly fitted" skirt pattern.
+I'm the first to admit I'm not a dressmaker.
+I don't know how to make darts or even follow a pattern - but even I have managed to make several skirts using these simple instructions.
+Most standard dressmaking skirt patterns don't work for a belly dance skirt anyway - you can find out why not here, if you're interested.
+In fact, I find this simple version works better than skirts I've had from a "proper" skirt pattern.

 This pattern will make a straight skirt in a stretch fabric.
 You can choose the height of split you prefer, or add one or more godets (chiffon inserts), either for modesty or to create a mermaid effect.